 The South West has rail and motorway links, as well as two international airports serving many destinations within the UK, Europe and further afield, celebrated state and private schools in every county and Universities and HE colleges throughout the region.

-There is a shortage of pharmacists in the South West of England, where they are many unfilled vacancies.
+There is a shortage of pharmacy staff in the South West of England, where there are many unfilled vacancies.
 Demand for pharmacists and pharmacy technicians has never been greater.